 Vincero is one of those new-age watch brands that take advantage of social media platforms for marketing their refined products.
 It is not an unusual approach for newcomers in the business, especially in the highly competitive watch industry.

 However, targeting an unknowledgeable customer segment that is unaware of the specificities of watchmaking with slogans “luxurious quality” and “exceptional craftsmanship” misleads the buyers.
 Vincero is far from luxury and outstanding artistry, to be fair.
 Just refer to the previous paragraphs for the proof of evidence.
+Instead, you can say that it is a through and through fashion-oriented manufacturer.

 Another highly annoying reality is how Vincero shapes its image by accepting four and five-star reviews on its homepage, while not approving ANY of the lower ratings the buyers have given them.
 You can check the Vincero watch reviews on their homepage for yourself to spot the flaw.